-Legacy Rodent Control, a snake removal company in the Dallas-Fort Worth area, knows that a snake in your home is downright terrifying.
+Legacy Rodent Control, a snake removal company in the Dallas-Fort Worth and New York/Connecticut area, knows that a snake in your home is downright terrifying.
 This is because snakes have earned themselves a reputation for being dangerous.
 Although that does not apply in all cases, when you’re faced with a snake, you want it gone—and you want it gone quickly.
 That’s where Legacy Rodent Control comes in.
-We provide snake removal in Dallas-Fort Worth to keep you and your family safe and prevent snakes from coming back.
+We provide snake removal in Dallas-Fort Worth and New York/Connecticut to keep you and your family safe and prevent snakes from coming back.

 There are many different species of snakes, and the majority of them are non-venomous.
 Most homeowners are not trained in identifying if a snake is poisonous, which is a job best handled by professionals like Legacy Rodent Control.